-A qualifying entity with a year of assessment ending 28 February started trading activities on 15 August 2014.
-Gross income for the period 15 August 2014 to 28 February 2015 amounted to R15 million.
-The qualifying entity acquired a machine contemplated in section 12E(1A) on 1 August 2014 and commenced using it on 15 August 2014.
+A qualifying entity, which carries on a manufacturing business, with a year of assessment ending 28 February started trading activities on 15 August 2015.
+Gross income for the period 15 August 2015 to 28 February 2016 amounted to R15 million.

-The period of trade from 15 August 2014 to 28 February 2015 is less than 12 months and the taxpayer must therefore reduce the gross income limitation in proportion to the number of months it has traded.
+The period of trade from 15 August 2015 to 28 February 2016 is less than 12 months and the taxpayer must therefore reduce the gross income limitation in proportion to the number of months it has traded.

-The qualifying entity has traded for $6\frac{1}{2}$ months, however under section 12E(4)(a)(i) part of a month must be treated as a full month.
+The qualifying entity has traded for 61⁄2 months, however under section 12E(4)(a)(i) part of a month must be treated as a full month.
 The qualifying entity is, therefore, treated as if it traded for 7 months.

-R20 million × number of full months traded 12 months = R20 million × 7 12 = R11,67 million The gross income limitation for the taxpayer for the year of assessment ended 28 February 2015 is therefore R11,67 million.
+R20 million × number of full months traded 12 months

+- = R20 million × 7 12 - = R11,67 million

+The gross income limitation for the taxpayer for the year of assessment ended 28 February 2016 is therefore R11,67 million.
 Gross income for the year of assessment is R15 million which exceeds the limitation of R11,67 million.
-Therefore, the qualifying entity has not met the gross income limitation requirement and cannot qualify as an SBC for the year of assessment ended 28 February 2015.
+Therefore, the qualifying entity has not met the gross income limitation requirement and cannot qualify as an SBC for the year of assessment ended 28 February 2016.